striderkein/Curriculum-Vitae/README.md

 The output PDF can be styled as you like with CSS.
 Edit the `pdf-configs/style.css`.

+### :label: Versioning Semantically by label

+versioning semantically by applying labels that `major`, `minor`, `patch`.
+If no label is applied, the default version will be incremented as `patch`.
+If you want to explicitly increase a version other than `patch`, Attach either `major` or `minor` label to PR

 ### 📆 Remind update

 Automatically generate issues every three months with GitHub Actions Schedules triggers to prompt you to update your resume.